 For me personally, having positive things within that routine such as exercise and work help me to stick to it.
 Not only that, but they improve my mood, optimism and overall chances of continued sobriety

 On top of all these benefits, aerobic exercise also helps repair all that damage I’ve done to my liver.
 There will always be damage there, I’ve accepted that.
 But if exercise gives my liver the best chance of making the best recovery possible, then I will be running, cycling, swimming and even power walking till the day I die!

-So If you are struggling with alcohol or you are in recovery, running (or any form of exercise) is an amazing form of self-therapy, and I can’t recommend it enough.
+So If you are struggling with alcohol or you are in recovery, running (or any form of exercise) is an amazing form of self-therapy.
+I can’t recommend it enough.
 It has so many benefits, both physically and mentally.
-So many that I have hardly touched the surface in this blog entry.
+So many that I have hardly touched the surface in this blog post.
 It’s become a huge part of my life, and a big part of my recovery.
 I hope it can do the same for you.

 Thanks for reading and best of luck.